Data Quality Metric Library

 Consequence of Poor Quality Data

-Difficulty in using the data in network performance analysis, dTIMS modelling and NPV analysis.
+Without known quantities being recorded, there will be difficulty in using maintenance activity data in network performance analysis, dTIMS modelling and NPV analysis.

 Potential reason(s) for not being at the expected standard unique to this metric